ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - Custom Geometry.rst

         app.exec();
     }

 The application is a straightforward QML application, with a QGuiApplication and a QQuickView that we pass a .qml file.
 To make use of the BezierCurve item, we need to register it in the QML engine, using the qmlRegisterType() function.
 We give it the name BezierCurve and make it part of the ``CustomGeometry 1.0`` module.

 As the bezier curve is drawn using GL\_LINE\_STRIP, we specify that the view should be multisampled to get antialiasing.
 This is not required, but it will make the item look a bit nicer on hardware that supports it.
 Multisampling is not enabled by default because it often results in higher memory usage.

-.. rubric:: Using the Item
-   :name: using-the-item

 .. code:: qml

     import QtQuick 2.0
     import CustomGeometry 1.0

 Our .qml file imports the ``QtQuick 2.0`` module to get the standard types and also our own ``CustomGeometry 1.0`` module which contains our newly created BezierCurve objects.

 .. code:: qml